tyru/vice.vim/README.md

     call bar.say()

 ## Trait (Perl's role-like feature)
-- Trait can force implementer's class to implement some methods.
+- Trait can *provide* some methods
 - Trait can *require* some methods to implement

 # TODO